NationalSecurityAgency/skills-docs/docs/skills-client/README.md

 ### Authorization Endpoint

 ::: tip Note
-Please note that Authorization Endpoint is not needed if you are running dashboard in PKI mode.
+Please note that the Authorization Endpoint is not needed if you are running the dashboard in PKI mode.
 :::

 Production based installation will require you to implement an authorization endpoint.
-The goal of the endpoint is to authorize a specific user so skills display and skills reporting can be properly secured.
+The goal of the endpoint is to authorize a specific user so that the skills display and skills reporting can be properly secured.

 The authorization endpoint produces a user specific temporary client token by utilizing a project's ```Client ID``` and ```Client Secret```
-(found in dashboard under ```Project -> Access -> 'Trusted Client Properties'``` )
+(found in the dashboard under ```Project -> Access -> 'Trusted Client Properties'``` )

 ::: warning Reminder
 Friendly reminder that you ***must*** keep ```Client ID``` and ```Client Secret``` protected/hidden/private as it serves as the